Jin Ki-joo

 Jin Ki-joo (born January 26, 1989) is a South Korean actress.
 She made a breakthrough in 2018, landing her first lead role in a television series with Come and Hug Me after she acted in that year's acclaimed series Misty and film Little Forest.

 Career

-Jin Ki-joo was previously an employee of Samsung SDS for three years, before working as journalist for Seoul Broadcasting System regional affiliate G1, before starting her acting career.
+Jin Ki-joo graduated from the Department of Computer Engineering at Chung-Ang University and later worked at Samsung SDS for three years, before working as journalist for Seoul Broadcasting System regional affiliate Gangwon No.1 Broadcasting, before starting her acting career.
 After Jin won a prize in the 23rd Supermodel Contest, the organizer introduced her to some management companies for actors.
 Her acting debut was in tvN's 2015 romantic comedy television series Second 20s.